College Park High School (Pleasant Hill, California)

-College Park High School is a public high school located in Pleasant Hill, California, United States, situated adjacent to Valley View Middle School and Diablo Valley College.
+College Park High School (CPHS) is a public high school located in Pleasant Hill, California, United States, situated adjacent to Valley View Middle School and Diablo Valley College.
 It is part of the Mount Diablo Unified School District (MDUSD) and serves most of Pleasant Hill, a portion of Concord, a portion of Martinez, and all of Pacheco.
 CPHS was honored as a 2013 California Distinguished School by the California Department of Education.

 History

-College Park High School was founded in 1960 to alleviate population pressure from nearby Pleasant Hill High.
+College Park High School was founded in 1960 to alleviate population pressure from nearby Pleasant Hill High, which is now Pleasant Hill Middle School.
 The new institution chose the falcon for its mascot.
 The school had been constructed on land adjacent to Diablo Valley College, leading to the name College Park.
 A fierce rivalry developed between College Park and Pleasant Hill High until the latter closed.
 This rivalry was later transferred to both Alhambra and Northgate High Schools.

 Athletics

 The school has won state championships in girls cross-country (2003 and 2004) and boys wrestling (1966-NORCAL champions, 1967-NORCAL-5TH, 1993-4TH CIF STATE, 1994-8TH CIF STATE).